John Stanley-1 June 1355

 In the evening, John spent more and more time with Piers, listening to tales of gods and goddesses.
 At the end of every tale, his thoughts turned to Ximene.
 He took it for granted that she would be beautiful, but would she be also vulnerable, as the goddesses in the stories invariably were?

-On the third day, Piers returned to the camp at a full gallop.
+On the seventh day, Piers returned to the camp at a full gallop.
 John saw him arrive and ran to meet him realising that something must be amiss.

 ‘Quickly, John the Prince needs assistance.’

 ‘What?
 How?
 He waited an answer which never came.
 ‘Never mind you can tell me as we go.’

 John ran to his own horse waving his hand above his head as he did so.
 ‘Mount up!
 Mount up!
 Hurry!
 He vaulted into the saddle and rode in a circle round the camp to pick up any stragglers.